torbsd/torbsd.github.io/faq.md

 That is true, but inaccurate unfortunately.
 The current Tor download does not work on any of the BSDs for a variety of reasons.

 ## "I run a Tor relay on such and such Linux.
-How hard would it be to run a relay on a BSD for me? ##
+How hard would it be to run a relay on a BSD for me?" ##

 On the surface of a BSD system, command-line interactions are similar to most Linux distros.
 While not the default shell on any BSD, bash is available as a port and package on all of them, although shells such as tcsh and ksh are more than capable in themselves.